trigger-corp/Forge-Documentation/source/modules/native/the_basics.rst

 * Plugins must contain a package ``io.trigger.forge.android.modules.<plugin>`` where ``<plugin>`` is the plugin name you gave at creation time.
-* This package can contain an API.java file which is the API exposed to Javascript, see API methods.
+* This package **must** contain an API.java file which is the API exposed to Javascript, see API methods.
 * It can also contain an EventListener.java to listen for native events, see :ref:`Events <native_plugins_native_events>`.
 * An example plugin is included in ``io.trigger.forge.android.modules.alert``